 THIS DATE IN HISTORY: Feb.
 5

-1980: Gordie Howe receives one of the greatest spontaneous ovations ever given in sports when he steps onto the ice for the 1980 NHL All-Star Game at Joe Louis Arena in Detroit.
+1980: Gordie Howe receives one of the greatest spontaneous ovations ever given in sports when he steps onto the ice for the NHL All-Star Game at Joe Louis Arena in Detroit.

-It's Howe's 23rd and final All-Star Game, but the first in which he represents a team other than the Red Wings.
+It's Howe's 23rd and final All-Star Game, but the first when he represents a team other than the Red Wings.
 He retires in 1971 but makes a comeback two years later with the Houston Aeros of the World Hockey Association.
 Howe plays six seasons in the WHA, the final two with the Hartford Whalers, and returns to the NHL when the Whalers are one of four teams that join the NHL in 1979.

 Video: Steve Yzerman was Detroit's captain for 19 seasons

-1991: Dave Taylor has two assists in the Los Angeles Kings' 3-2 victory against the Philadelphia Flyers at the Spectrum to become the 29th NHL player to reach 1,000 points.
+1991: Dave Taylor has two assists in the Los Angeles Kings' 3-2 victory against the Flyers at the Spectrum to become the 29th NHL player to reach 1,000 points.
 The milestone comes in Taylor's 930th NHL game.